 PST files are large because they contain a lot of important information and data.
 They grow with every piece of new data – new e-mail message, calendar event, or contact – that you download and add.

 PST files, however, can’t increase in size indefinitely; there are size limits in place.
-If your PST file gets too big, it will affect your Outlook program.
+If your PST file gets too big, it will affect your Outlook program, or even cause PST file corruption.
 If you notice that the program is slowing down, it could mean that your PST file is getting to close to the size limit.

 What are the size limits of PST files?